Best Plate Carriers | Military, Law Enforcement, Budget

 The Standard MOLLE, Plate Pocket (CBN3) is what I recommend for officers who are going into a hostile situation and need more places to carry ammo and medical gear.

-They come with 6"x6" plate pockets to slide in a side plate and also 7 rows of PALS loops for MOLLE pouches (large).
-The CBN3 comes in 4 sizes that have a specific number of MOLLE pouches.
+They come with 6" x 6" plate pockets to slide in a side plate and 7 rows of PALS loops for MOLLE pouches (large).
+The CBN3 comes in 4 sizes, each with a specific number of MOLLE pouches.

 It’s important to measure your waist correctly because the entire purpose of a cummerbund is to fit the form and shape of the plate carrier.
 If you get a size too small, the cummerbund will dig into your side and chafe your stomach and hip bone.
 Velocity Systems offers 4 distinct sizes to fit any size LEO.

-If a cummerbund fits properly it can then be used to improve modularity and the amount of gear you can carry into the field.
+If a cummerbund fits properly, it can improve modularity and the amount of gear you can carry into the field.
 Adding a cummerbund can also increase your level of protection because the added width can help accommodate side plates to protect your flanks.

 Plate Carrier Setup

-The human body is made up of timers and switches, and the heart and lungs have the shortest timers if damaged, short of the brain and spine which are the two switches.
+The human body comprises timers and switches, and the heart and lungs have the shortest timers if damaged, short of the brain and spine, which are the two switches.

-A timer is started as soon as a bullet impacts the human body.
-Depending on where the bullet impacts and the number of impacts will determine the speed of the timer.
+A timer starts as soon as a bullet impacts the human body.
+The speed of the timer depends on where the bullet impacts and the number of impacts.

-A kill switch is a specific area of the human body when impacted by a bullet, will dispatch the threat immediately.
-Two primary areas of the human body are considered kill switches.
-Those two areas are the head and the spine.
+A kill switch is a specific area of the human body that dispatches the threat immediately when impacted by a bullet.
+Two primary areas of the human body are considered kill switches: the head and the spine.

 To protect against these, the front-facing armor plate needs to ride roughly from the center notch of the collar bone and cover to just below the rib cage.
 The rear plate mirrors the same placement.

-Once the plates themselves are squared away, the plate carrier setup can be broken down into three basic sections; Ammunition, medical, and admin.
+Once the plates themselves are squared away, the plate carrier setup can be divided into three basic sections: ammunition, medical, and admin.

 Ammunition